Of Eons and Stars Part 002: Rock n’ Roll is the Cure

 Angelica continues her line of questioning.
 “So is that what you are creating here?
 Art?
 Because your press manager seems to think you’re a witch doctor or a faith healer.”

 He pulls another drag from his smoke and answers.
 “There are a lot of terrible diseases out there.
 Things you definitely need to go to the doctor for.
 I don’t help people with cancer.
-I help people suffering from a blackness in their soul.
+I help people suffering from a blackness in their souls.
 The cure for that is some light and some happiness.”

 “Is that the blackness between the stars?” she asks.